Min(d)ing the President: A text analytic approach to measuring tax news: A topic model for measuring tax news

 Our approach is based on the LDA topic model proposed by \citet{blei2003latent}.
 LDA is a relatively straightforward, unsupervised approach that often leads to easily interpretable results, and thus has become one of the most popular choices for topic modelling \citep{jelodar2019latent}.
 In LDA the process of creating a document is modelled as a series of independent draws from a particular distribution over the terms in the vocabulary.
 The key idea behind topic modelling is that the particular distribution changes depending on the \emph{topic}, i.e.,~what the text is about.
 For example, we expect the president to use certain terms with different frequency when talking about education versus for example military build-up.
 As such, with $K$ topics,\footnote{In the model that follows, the number of topics $K$ is assumed to be known.
 Of course, in practice this has to be estimated.
 The particular choice of $K$ for our dataset is described later.} the distribution with which terms are used overall, is a mixture of the $K$ distributions per topic, which we label as the \emph{topic-term distributions}.
 Furthermore, each document can consist of multiple topics.
 The proportions of each topic's occurrence in a single document is labelled the \emph{mixing proportion} of that document, which is of key interest for our analysis, as informally it addresses how much each topic (such as tax) is discussed in the document.
 The mixing proportions therefore allow us to identify documents which relate predominantly to tax policy.
 It is crucial to allow documents to discuss multiple topics in varying proportions.
 For instance, the president will generally not discuss tax in isolation, but in conjunction with other topics such as the need to balance the budget, stimulating the economy or creating the funding for particular investments such as military expenditures in times of war.

 Hence, the creation of a document -- and the tokens inside that document -- can be seen as a two-step process.
 First, the creator (in our case the president), decides on the proportions of each topic to be discussed in that document (the mixing proportion).
 Then, given that proportion, each token in the document is randomly assigned to one topic.
 Next, given this \emph{topic assignment}, a term from the vocabulary is drawn from the distribution corresponding to the assigned topic.
-We now formalize this as follows. \begin{itemize} \item The $n$-th token in document $d$, $w_{d,n}$, has a \textbf{topic assignment} $z_{d,n}\in \{1,\dots,K\}$.
-The vector of topic assignments for the $d$-th document is denoted as $\boldsymbol{z}_d=\left(z_{d,1},\ldots,z_{d,N_d}\right)$, and the collection for the whole corpus as $\mathcal{Z}=\{\boldsymbol{z}_1,\ldots,\boldsymbol{z}_D \}$. \item Within one document, all tokens have the same probability of `belonging' to a certain topic, specified by that \textbf{document's mixing proportions}.
+We now formalise this as follows. \begin{itemize} \item The $n$-th token in document $d$, $w_{d,n}$, has a \textbf{topic assignment}, denoted as $z_{d,n}\in \{1,\dots,K\}$.
+We collect these for the $d$-th document in the vector $\boldsymbol{z}_d=\left(z_{d,1},\ldots,z_{d,N_d}\right)$, and for the whole corpus in the matrix $\mathcal{Z}=\{\boldsymbol{z}_1,\ldots,\boldsymbol{z}_D \}$. \item Within one document, all tokens have the same probability of `belonging' to a certain topic, specified by that \textbf{document's mixing proportions}.
 For document $\bm{w}_d$, those proportions are defined as a $K$-dimensional vector $\boldsymbol{\theta}_d = \left( \theta_{d,1},\dots,\theta_{d,K} \right)^T$ such that

 where $\theta_{d,k} \geq 0$ and $\sum_{k=1}^K\theta_{d,k} = 1$ for all $d=1, \ldots, D$.
 We denote those proportions jointly as $\boldsymbol{\Theta}=\left(\boldsymbol{\theta}_1,\dots,\boldsymbol{\theta}_D \right)^T$, a matrix of size $D\times K$ where the $d$-th row is the vector of the $d$-th document.